The spark plug is such a small component of the ignition system but it plays a crucial role in keeping the engine running.

 How Do I Know My Spark Plugs Need Changing?

-- You've removed them and are showing signs of heavy wear and tear.
+- They've been removed and are showing signs of heavy wear and tear.

 - They're causing an engine performance problem.

-- You're following a recommended spark plug change interval.
+- You are following a recommended spark plug change interval.

 Which Spark Plugs Should I Buy?